 In cases where the Club is required to ask or is asking our District Governor to consider and submit the application, we recommend clubs file their submission to our DG at least three (3) or more weeks ahead of final DG submission date to RI.
 This gives time for our DG time to give the request due consideration.
 Please also copy District Awards Chair, Pat Borowski (firstname.lastname@example.org - 703-587-5161) and direct any questions that you may have to this chair as well.

 Your generous contributions to The Rotary Foundation are essential to secure and grow Rotary programs throughout the world.
 We recognize donors and express our gratitude for their commitment; we offer individual and club recognition awards as well as naming-opportunities that enable you to honor a friend or family member with a named or endowed gift.

-All donation awards are calculated from July 01 to June 30.
+All donation awards are calculated from July 01, 2018 to June 30, 2019.
 However, please note that it takes RI time to process submissions.
-To assure that your contributions will be received on time and applied to the correct Rotary Year we strongly suggest to both Rotarians and Clubs to process your contributions by June 20.
+To assure that your contributions will be received on time and applied to the correct Rotary Year we strongly suggest to both Rotarians and Clubs to process your contributions to TRF by June 20.

 Also note that in District 7610 the District Rotary Foundation Chair, and company, will present clubs and individuals with earned recognition at the Annual District 7610 Rotary Foundation Dinner held every November.

 Rotary Foundation Sustaining Member - When you give $100 or more per year to the Annual Fund.

 Benefactor - When you include the Endowment Fund as a beneficiary in your estate plans or when you donate $1,000 or more to the fund outright.
 Benefactors receive a certificate and insignia to wear with a Rotary or Paul Harris Fellow pin.